John-A-McMahon/Esoteric/README.md

 ********************************************************************************************
-To compile run:
+To compile/run esoteric code:

 go to src directory

-java esoteric.Esoteric <codeFileName>
+java esoteric.Esoteric codeFileName
-(the code file is provided to test it) if no code file is provided then it will run some demos
+(the 'code' file is provided to test it)

+if no code file is provided then it will run some demos

 *******************************************************************************************